gumaerc-testorg/7.343-fall-2006/content/pages/lecture-notes.md

 Primary Photochemistry of Photosystems I
 {{< tdclose >}}
 {{< tdopen >}}
 In this section we will discuss how charge separation occurs within photosystem I (PSI) and the use of the technique of electron paramagnetic resonance in detecting unpaired electrons and spin-correlated radical pairs.
-The rate of electron transport within PSI is mainly controlled by the flux of electrons transferred from PSII through the cytochrome _b6/f_ complex and by the activity of dark carbon metabolism that uses NADPH formed at the acceptor side of PSI.
+The rate of electron transport within PSI is mainly controlled by the flux of electrons transferred from PSII through the cytochrome _b{{< sub "6" >}}/f_ complex and by the activity of dark carbon metabolism that uses NADPH formed at the acceptor side of PSI.
 We will discuss nonphotochemical control of energy dissipation and photochemical activity in PSI using the paper by Rajagopal et al.
 {{< tdclose >}}

 {{< trclose >}}